rafaelurrutiasilva/Proxmox_on_Nuc/README.md

 ## 1. Introduction<br>
 **Greetings!**
 _...and welcome to our project.
-This project is a the first project <a href="[in a series of projects](https://github.com/rafaelurrutiasilva/Proxmox_on_Nuc/blob/main/Extra/Mermaid/Projects.md)" > with the end goal of setting up a complete virtualized, automated, and monitored IT-Enviroment as a part of our internship on SMHI's IT-department (The Swedish Meteorological and Hydrological Institute) headquarters in Norrköping.
+This project is a the first project <a href="[in a series of projects](https://github.com/rafaelurrutiasilva/Proxmox_on_Nuc/blob/main/Extra/Mermaid/Projects.md)" > with the end goal of setting up a complete virtualized, automated, and monitored IT-Enviroment as a part of our internship on [SMHI's](https://www.smhi.se/en/about-smhi) IT-department at the headquarters in Norrköping.
 The second goal of these projects are also supposed to serve as a set-up guide here on Github for anyone and everyone that wants to follow along! we will link every project to each other aswell._<br>

 **<a href="https://github.com/Filipanderssondev">Filip Andersson</a> and <a href="https://github.com/JonatanHogild">Jonatan Högild</a>**
 <!-- Inledning - Bakgrund och syfte.
 Eventuell översiktbild här -->